bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 We've based our docker image on the official [**NodeJS**](https://hub.docker.com/_/node) image in version **12.16.3**.

 The first thing we did is to create our server side working directory in `/opt/app` .
-Then we installed the dependencies of our (cool) app by copying the `package.json` and `package-lock.json` to the server and then running `npm i` (this is a shortcut for `npm install`, since we're lazy, we've decided to use it..don't judge!).
+Then we install the dependencies of our (cool) app by copying the `package.json` and `package-lock.json` to the server and then running `npm i` (this is a shortcut for `npm install`, since we're lazy, we've decided to use it...don't judge!).

 Once the dependencies installed, we can copy our app to the server.

 And last but not least, we can run our app (which is very cool) using `node index.js`.

-Note: We've added a `.dockerignore` file to avoid copying the `node_modules` to the server.
+>  Note: We've added a `.dockerignore` file to avoid copying the `node_modules` to the server.
 This is to prevent any issues if we've installed local modules that aren't needed for the app.
 This isn't the case here..but better be safe than sorry.

 [Source](https://nodejs.org/fr/docs/guides/nodejs-docker-webapp/)

 ### Setup

-To start using our app (or improve it), you'll need to run the following commands
+To start using our app (or improve it), you'll need to run the following commands:

 ```bash
 docker build -t res/express .